Spoken word poets #ChooseToChallenge

 Spoken word poet, Amanda Gorman, is a true inspiration

-This year spirits were ignited across the world by the stirring call from Inaugural poet Amanda Gorman, who delivered her poem 'The Hill We Climb' at President Joe Biden's inauguration.
+And, from the power of performance through words of wisdom, we reflect on that moment when our spirits were ignited across the world by the stirring call from Inaugural poet Amanda Gorman who delivered her poem 'The Hill We Climb' at President Joe Biden's inauguration.
 An American poet and activist, Amanda Gorman's work focuses on issues of oppression, feminism, race, and marginalization.

 The power of the spoken word is phenomenal and it provides a powerful way to amplify and reinforce key messages.
 Inspired by Amanda Gorman's powerful talent and wisdom?
 Why not unleash your spirit and create your own #ChooseToChallange poem?